Man's body found in Serbia as Balkans struggles with floods

 The body was recovered in Novi Pazar, where two men were swept away by the swollen waters of the Raska river on Thursday.
 Authorities said river levels dropped on Friday.

 Heavy rainfall also has triggered landslides that cut off roads and a rail line connecting Serbia to neighboring Montenegro.
-Railway authorities said passengers will be transferred by buses for one part of their route.
+Railway authorities said that passengers would be transferred by buses for one part of their route.

+Though the rainfall eased in Albania, vast areas of farmland remained underwater and some remote villages remained cut off for a third day on Friday.
+Some national roads were temporarily blocked, including the main highway link to neighboring Kosovo.

+A number of regions in Albania were left without power, either from damage or because authorities switched off the electricity for security reasons.
+Some areas in both Kosovo and southern Serbia were also left without drinking water.

-Bosnian authorities said that after several days of flood alerts they expect the situation to calm as rains were succeeded by snowfall on Friday that also blanketed the capital, Sarajevo, along with Serbia's capital Belgrade and other regional cities for the first time this winter.
+Bosnian authorities said that after several days of flood alerts they expect the situation to calm as rains were followed by snowfall on Friday that also blanketed the capital, Sarajevo, along with Serbia's capital, Belgrade, and other regional cities for the first time this winter.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.